-To ensure the pluralism of disciplinary and intellectual perspectives presented throughout our sessions, The China School speakers are academics and policy experts with different backgrounds and from a variety of fields, including Economics, International Relations and Political Sciences.
+To ensure a plurality of disciplinary and intellectual perspectives, The China School brings together scholars and policy experts from diverse backgrounds, including Economics, International Relations, and Political Science.

 Speakers